DEREAME/Sign-up/README.md

 2)Still working on the Login link

-3)The CSS design looks catchy check it once.
+3)The CSS design is in professional style check it once.